Newborn Sleep Routine

 Recognize a sleepy baby!

 Your newborn may quickly change the state of drowsiness and alertness.
 Be aware of this and respond appropriately.
-If you recognize the signs that she is tired, you are on the right path.
-Watch if she is rubbing his eyes, pulling on her ears, or being more fussy than normal.
-If you spot any of this, try to put her down to sleep immediately.
+If you recognize signs that she is tired, you are on the right path.
+Watch if she is rubbing her eyes, pulling on her ears, or being more fussy than normal.
+If you spot any of this, lay the baby to sleep immediately.

-If she falls asleep during the feeding or carrying around, put her in a place you settle for her sleep.
-That might be a bassinet, crib or a stroller.
 If she is awake, encourage her awakens and play with her.
-By distinguishing between periods of sleep and alertness, you will help her linking sleep with the appropriate sleeping place.
+By distinguishing between periods of sleep and alertness, you will help the newborn linking sleep with the appropriate sleeping place.

 Bedtime routine for a baby may include: